 “Crisper,” I said, “You can’t be serious.”

-Crisper thought that was funny.
+Crisper seemed to think this was funny.

 “Reaaaaally?”
 She purred.
 “You’ve been all over, have you?
 As far as I can tell, all you really know is ‘over here’ and ‘over there.’
 Cosmopolitan, indeed!
 Maybe I misunderstood you.
 Did you mean that you’d been all over the house, Piddles?”

-“Don’t call me ‘Piddles!’”
-I continued, adding a growl.
+“Don’t call me ‘Piddles,’” I continued, adding a growl.

 Crisper turned and walked away.

 Crisper has always had a knack for making conversations go topsy-turvy.
 We’ll be talking about something – nothing in particular - and all of a sudden she’ll tear into me.
 Hiss and spit and posture, then dart off into one of the back rooms.
 She’ll accuse me of being insensitive or stupid or mean or hateful because she said that I said whatever it was that upset her that I didn’t really say.